Motivar/wp-extend/includes/classes/ewp-gutenburg/README.md

-Based on the provided PHP class `EWP_Dynamic_Blocks`, which extends Gutenberg block functionality with dynamic registration and REST API extensions, I will create a README.md file content that outlines how developers can use the `ewp_gutenberg_blocks_filter` to add custom Gutenberg blocks through your plugin.
+Based on the provided PHP class `EWP_Dynamic_Blocks`, which extends Gutenberg block functionality with dynamic registration and REST API extensions, I will create a README.md file content that outlines how developers can use the `ewp_gutenburg_blocks_filter` to add custom Gutenberg blocks through your plugin.
 The README will cover the basics of using the filter, expected block array structure, and a simple example.

 ---